-Average time spent on training per employee with Junglemap
+Average time spent on training per employee Average time spent on training per employee with Junglemap 13.2 hours 14.2 hours

-13.2 hours

 Axactor's managers are held to a high standard and are offered a variety of courses through Axactor Academy.
 Managers are expected to act in accordance with the different elements of Axactor's leadership platform - strategic direction, leadership principles, and corporate values.
 Managers are offered trainings in a combination of on-the-job-training, sharing of best practices and knowledge, e-learning, classroom training and mentorship programs.
 Learning and development objectives for both managers and employees are linked to Group-wide organizational objectives.